Stuart Fairchild Player Props: Reds vs. Marlins

-After going 1-for-4 with an RBI in his most recent game, Stuart Fairchild and the Cincinnati Reds face the Miami Marlins (who will hand the ball to Eury Perez) at 6:40 PM ET on Monday.
+After hitting .217 with a home run, two walks and two RBI in his past 10 games, Stuart Fairchild and the Cincinnati Reds take on the Miami Marlins (who will hand the ball to Braxton Garrett) at 6:40 PM ET on Tuesday.

-In his most recent game he had a one-hit showing (1-for-4) against the Nationals.
+He had a hitless showing in his last game (0-for-3) against the Marlins.

 Stuart Fairchild Game Info & Props vs. the Marlins